solana-program/token/interface/README.md

 ## Documentation

-Read more about the Stake program on the crate [documentation](https://docs.rs/spl-token-interface/latest/spl_token_interface/).
+Read more about the SPL Token program on the crate [documentation](https://docs.rs/spl-token-interface).